cloudbit-interactive/cuppajs/README.md

-# CuppaJS - Standard Vanilla Libraries that work with everything.
+# CuppaJS - Standard Vanilla Libraries that work with everything out there.

 CuppaComponent: Standard vanilla implementation of reactive component with the advantage of update node based in state.